 We have discussed this picture for transcription factor binding sites, but it can be applied more generally to functional elements in genomes.
 It relates the statistics of these elements in one genome with their evolutionary dynamics, which is observed in cross-species comparisons.
-This dynamics is shaped by selection: The components of functional elements are coupled by a common fitness function; such fitness interactions are called epistasis.
+This dynamics is shaped by selection: The components of functional elements are coupled by a common fitness function.
 Hence, functional correlations lead to evolutionary correlations.
-These can be traced in the Q distribution over fixed genomes of a functional element.
-A more detailed statistical analysis using the statistics of polymorphisms within a population is briefly sketched below.
+These can be traced in the Q distribution over fixed genomes of a functional element; other methods use the statistics of polymorphisms within a population.

 Thus, the picture of the genome as a system with multiple interactions has a fundamental dynamical significance.
 This is important since it allows us to trace functional modules from evolutionary patterns.
-We conclude the article with a brief outlook on functional integration of regulatory sequences at various and its dynamical implications.
+We conclude the article with a brief outlook on various levels of functional integration for regulatory sequences.

 Evolutionary interactions between sites.
-Regulatory function is often determined not by single binding sites, but jointly by a group of sites in the same regulatory region [44].
+Regulatory function is often determined not by single binding sites, but jointly by a group of sites in the same regulatory region [43].
 An important mechanism is binding cooperativity, i.e., the formation of a protein complex between two (or more) factors bound to their corresponding DNA sites.
 The binding energy of this complex has the form $E = E_1 + E_2 + \Delta E{12}$ , where $E_1$ and $E_2$ are the energies of the factors bound individually and $\Delta E{12} < 0$ is the energy gain due to the protein-protein interaction, which is of the order of a few $k_BT$ .
 Cooperative binding has a number of functional effects [1]:

-(a) It increases the signal-to-noise ratio for the targeting of regulatory input to a specific gene, which is important in larger eukaryotic genomes, where single spurious binding sites are abundant in background sequence.

-(b) It sharpens the response of the binding probability to variations in the factor concentrations around their threshold value.
-This follows from the thermodynamics of two factors, which is a straightforward generalization of the case of a single factor discussed in section 2.

-(c) It implements logical connections between regulatory input signals to a given gene.
+- (a) It increases the signal-to-noise ratio for the targeting of regulatory input to a specific gene, which is important in larger eukaryotic genomes, where single spurious binding sites are abundant in background sequence. - (b) It sharpens the response of the binding probability to variations in the factor concentrations around their threshold value.
+This follows from the thermodynamics of two factors, which is a straightforward generalization of the case of a single factor discussed in section 2. - (c) It implements logical connections between regulatory input signals to a given gene.
 The simplest example is an AND connection between two factors, where the regulated gene is affected only if both factors are simultaneously present.
 This happens if the binding energies and factor concentrations are such that individual binding is weak but joint binding is strong.
-Larger groups of binding sites can encode a whole repertoire of more complicated logical functions [45].
+Larger groups of binding sites can encode a whole repertoire of more complicated logical functions [44].

 Regulatory modules with several jointly acting binding sites are frequently found in eukaryotes.
 The functional coupling of sites in a module translates into interactions between these sites in their sequence evolution.
 The genomic functional element, i.e., the subset of the regulatory region on which selection acts, is the module as a whole.
-Its fitness $F(E_1, E_2, \Delta E{12}, ...)$ is a joint function of the binding energies as the relevant phenotypic variables [25, 18].
+Its fitness $F(E_1, E_2, \Delta E{12}, \ldots)$ is a joint function of the binding energies as the relevant phenotypic variables [24, 17].
 The evolutionary dynamics under this selection allows for a large number of compensatory changes, i.e., pairs of correlated substitutions changing two binding energies such that the fitness remains constant.
 These lead to nucleotide frequency correlations between different sites.
-Such compensatory changes have indeed been observed in experiments on Drosophila promoters [46].
+Such compensatory changes have indeed been observed in experiments on Drosophila promoters [45].